 Today, Domenici and his committee host 29 corporate executives, scientists, economists and environmentalists to discuss a mandatory cap on greenhouse-gas emissions.
 It promises to be the most serious conversation in Congress to date about dealing with climate change.

-Once considered a Cassandra cry of the environmental left, concern about global warming is drawing lawmakers into a thorny debate over how the nation gets its energy and how much it is willing to sacrifice to avoid potentially
+Once considered a Cassandra cry of the environmental left, concern about global warming is drawing lawmakers into a thorny debate over how the nation gets its energy and how much it is willing to sacrifice to avoid potentially serious impacts.

 If emissions and temperatures increase as high as some simulations of future climate suggest, scientists say polar melting could raise sea levels 20 feet, flood coastal cities and halt deep ocean currents moving warmth and marine nutrients around the globe.
 Storms and wildfires could become more severe.
 Ecosystems and arable lands would shift, and humanity could face significant costs adapting to a less stable world.

 Trying to ease climate change through limits on greenhouse gases is a political minefield, however.
 Voters could see inaction as irresponsibility - the United States is the world's largest emitter of greenhouse gases and the only developed country without carbon limits - yet any regulatory cap is likely to raise the price of energy, forcing conservation and efficiency gains but also higher costs for industry and consumers.
 Fossil energy is embedded in virtually every consumer good and service, from home construction to heat and light to plastics, steel and food.

 ``Carbon regulation would impact the entire economy of the United States,'' said Bryan Brendle, director of energy and resources policy for the National Association of Manufacturers.``It would impact every aspect of American life.''